- Social care

 This is our sector skills council, the workforce training and development regulators for the social care industry.

-Hft has a mobile Smart House that is used at exhibitions and conferences.
+Hft has a mobile Smarthouse that is used at exhibitions and conferences.
 It demonstrates how technology can be used in someone’s home to help them in their daily life.
-There is also a Virtual Smart House (accessed through the Hft website); it’s an interactive demonstration of some of the technologies which can be used to support people at home and make their lives easier day to day.
+We also have a Virtual Smarthouse (accessed through our website) which provides an interactive demonstration of some of the technologies that can be used to support people at home and make their lives easier day to day.

 The Social Care Institute for Excellence (SCIE) improves the lives of people who use care services by sharing knowledge about what works.
 It describes itself as a leading improvement support agency and an independent charity working with adults’, families’ and children’s care and support services across the UK.
 SCIE also work closely with related services such as health care and housing.